1996 Indy 200 at Walt Disney World

-Report

-Pre-Race
+Pre-Race News

 The first event for the breakaway Indy Racing League took place at Walt Disney World Speedway, a brand new venue inaugurated on November 28, 1995.
 Testing began immediately with tire sessions held by Firestone and Goodyear, followed by an open test on December 4–8, with 16 drivers testing at some point.
 13 of them were included in a tentative entry list published on December 6, highlighted by 1990 Indianapolis 500 winner Arie Luyendyk, IMS track record holder Roberto Guerrero, 1995 Indianapolis 500 pole sitter Scott Brayton and two full-time drivers from that year's IndyCar World Series season, Eddie Cheever and Eliseo Salazar.
 The veterans were joined by a handful of rookie drivers headlined by former Formula 1 race winner Michele Alboreto and Formula Atlantic champion Richie Hearn.
 All IndyCar teams refused to get involved in the IRL, and none of the top-16 drivers in the standings from the two previous IndyCar seasons were entered.
 Five other car-driver combinations entered for the opening round did not feature in testing during the month: Johnny O'Connell, Johnny Parsons and American Indycar drivers Rick DeLorto, Jim Buick and Tony Turco, who were joining fellow AIS competitors Butch Brickell and Bill Tempero.

 During the Firestone tire session, Buddy Lazier tested a Hemelgarn Racing car and set the fastest time of the week at 182.621 mph, with Hearn, Buzz Calkins and Salazar posting laps over 181 mph in the following days.
 John Paul Jr. shook down the Brickell Racing car for a couple dozen laps, and World of Outlaws multi-champion Steve Kinser had a trial with A. J. Foyt Racing during the Goodyear tire session, with a best lap of 168 mph that fell 5 mph short of Foyt's main driver Davey Hamilton.
 Kinser aimed to reach a deal for an IRL ride alongside Hamilton, but the chance never materialized.
 Further testing followed from January 9–19, with 18 drivers taking part at some point.
 Both Hearn and Guerrero were absent from testing, and five new signings being made during the week: Lazier, Paul Jr., Scott Sharp, Robbie Buhl and Lyn St. James.
 The newly signed Lazier remained comfortably on top of the field with a fastest lap of 185.089 mph, just days after clocking a 184.900 mph lap during a private test at Phoenix International Raceway.
 Brayton, Cheever, Salazar and Luyendyk also practiced over 181 mph.
 PDM Racing lacked an engine for his car, which left Paul Jr. unable to test; they eventually gained use of a Buick-powered back-up car from Team Menard to race at Orlando.